IturbideSantos/open-text-compare/README.md

 - remove style-src 'unsafe-inline'
 - make texts of README, ABOUT and PRIVACY reusable.
 Maybe a tool to generate about and privacy pages automatically from the readme?
 	- implement a markdown parser to hold the about and privacy pages
+- accept files
+- create a button to show results in two columns

 ## License